satorumurmur/bibi/README.md

 BiB/i
 ================================================================================================================================

-EPUB Reader on Your Web Site.
+EPUB Reader on your website.

 1. How to setup & read/publish EPUB books (for users)
 2. How to arrange development environment (for developers)